shells-above/ida-swarm/README.md

 ## Revolutionary Mission

 **IDA Swarm** fundamentally transforms reverse engineering from an esoteric skill into an accessible capability through AI-powered multi-agent collaboration.
-This project empowers individuals to understand, analyze, and modify software they own, advancing software transparency and consumer understanding of digital systems
+This project empowers individuals to understand, analyze, and study software, advancing software transparency and consumer understanding of digital systems

 ## Important Context

 IDA Swarm is a research and educational tool that extends IDA Pro's capabilities through AI automation.
 Like IDA Pro itself, hex editors, and debuggers, this tool has legitimate uses in security research, education, and software analysis
+While IDA Pro has a cost barrier, IDA Swarm democratizes the expertise required to use these tools effectively.

 ## Demo